Muzuwi/AmmoboxPlus/README.md

 - Spectral Bullet - can penetrate up to 4 blocks, but the accuracy decreases substantially with each block
 - Starfall Bullet - has a low chance to turn into a star

 - And more!
-Arrow and Dart updates add 22 new ammo types to the game!
+Arrow, Rocket and Dart updates add 35 new ammo types to the game!

 ## Known Issues
 - Ice/Slime ammo may rarely cause erratic movement in enemies, please report such cases on the Issue Tracker on GitHub
 - Debuffs do not apply to players in PvP

 ## Changelog
+- v1.3.3.0 - Rocket update!
+13 new rocket types added

+	* **special effects only work with Rocket Launcher/Grenade Launcher/Snowman Cannon/Proximity Mine Launcher.** Celebration, Electrosphere Launcher and modded launchers can use the rockets, however they behave just like Rocket III/IV's, and have no special effects (to be changed in the future, this is the case mainly because of the way Terraria implements rockets and the launchers)
+	* Fix ammo dropped from ammoboxes very rarely getting prefixes
+	* Fix bullet hitboxes

 - v1.2.2.9 - Fix possible multiplayer Ice/Slime desync
 	* Changed ice ammo recipe
 	* Changed slime ammo recipe